jameshfisher/jameshfisher.com/_posts/2017-08-08-hosting-on-netlify.md

 ---
 title: How to move your GitHub pages blog to Netlify
 tags: []
+summary: >-
+  Moved GitHub Pages blog to Netlify, using custom domain, HTTPS, and redirects from the old site.
 ---

 I bought `jameshfisher.com` to use for this blog.